-The Smart Fortwo is a two-seater coupe which features a 0.9-litre 89hp engine driving the rear wheels through either a 5-speed manual or 6-speed dual-clutch transmission.
+The Smart Fortwo is a two-seater coupe which features a 0.9-liter 89hp engine driving the rear wheels through either a 5-speed manual or 6-speed dual-clutch transmission.
 Performance is sprightly at lower speeds and it offers a tight turning circle and sharp responses although competitors like the Fiat 500 feel far more accomplished for a similar outlay.
 An overly hard ride and noisy cabin make it less suited to highway driving.
-Standard equipment includes climate and cruise control and opting for higher trim levels adds heated leather seats, panoramic sunroof and an upgraded JBL audio system.
+Standard equipment includes climate and cruise control and opting for higher trim levels adds heated leather seats, panoramic sunroof, and an upgraded JBL audio system.

 If city driving forms a big part of your daily driving routine and you find the mainstream subcompact hatches and sedans a bit too bulky for those tight parking bays and narrow alleyways the Smart Fortwo Coupe may be just what you have been looking for.